wp-plugins/woocommerce-html5-video/readme.txt

 = Documentation =

-To access the plugin documentation, visit http://www.webilop.com/products/wp-plugins/woocommerce-html5-video/
+To access the plugin documentation in English, visit http://www.webilop.com/products/woocommerce-html5-video/ The documentation in Spanish is also availale at: http://www.webilop.com/es_ES/productos/woocommerce-html5-video-2/

 == Installation ==